 The Vermont State Police Office of Professional Standards oversees the department’s accreditation program.
 Following the initial accreditation award, the Vermont State Police has transitioned to a role of maintaining this status.
 This entails updating of accreditation files, tracking agency performance, and identifying necessary changes through the completion of periodic reports, analyses, audits, inspections, and reviews.
 While agency self-assessment is a formal step in the initial accreditation process, it also remains an important component of preserving an accredited status.

 The Office of Professional Standards also coordinates efforts to review, revise, and establish the policies and procedures that direct everyday actions of agency personnel in delivering public safety services.
 This requires working with other agency units to assess and compare department procedures with current best practices in the public safety field.
 Also, it necessitates collaboration with the Office of Professional Development to ensure that professional training and continuing education are provided to agency personnel.
 Such processes are an integral part of meeting the accreditation standards established by CALEA.

 With the 2017 award, the Vermont State Police became the 10th state police agency in the country to be accredited by CALEA.
-Currently, there are 715 fully accredited law enforcement agencies, including the University of Vermont Police Services, in the United States, Canada, and Mexico.
-The size of these accredited agencies varies from six members to more than 13,000 personnel.
-CALEA accreditation is guaranteed for four years.
-Remote assessments are performed annually by CALEA staff.
-The Vermont State Police will next be scheduled for an on-site visit in 2020, leading to the finalizing of an assessment of the current state of organization.
+In March 2021, VSP was successfully reaccredited.
+In addition to annual assessments, VSP will next be scheduled for an on-site visit in October 2024, leading to the finalizing of a four-year assessment of the current state of the organization.